Zaozzz/zaozzz.github.io/index.md

 layout: homepage
 ---

-## About Me
+## 📖 About Me

-I am currently pursuing a Bachelor’s degree in Artificial Intelligence at the [School of Computer Science and Technology](https://www.sdjzu.edu.cn/jsjkx/index.htm), [Shandong Jianzhu University](https://www.sdjzu.edu.cn/), which I began in 2023.
+I am a undergraduate student (Class of 2023) majoring in ​​Artificial Intelligence​​ at the [School of Computer Science and Technology](https://www.sdjzu.edu.cn/jsjkx/index.htm), [Shandong Jianzhu University](https://www.sdjzu.edu.cn/).

 My primary research focus lies in the areas of **multimodal large models**.